JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

 >1) Integrative approaches are preferable to stand-alone modules...
 >2) When possible, integration with design/practical work should be encouraged.
 Ethics should be associated with problem-solving, not just rule-following or prevention of harm.
 >3) The micro-ethics of research should be intellectually and practically associated with broader social goods.
 Neither the RCR [Responsible Conduct of Research] approach nor broad social goods alone are adequate.
->4) Culture, collective responsibility, and collaboration are critical components of successful research ethics education.” [@metcalfPedagogicalApproachesData2015, p.
+>4) Culture, collective responsibility, and collaboration are critical components of successful research ethics education. [@metcalfPedagogicalApproachesData2015, p.
 3]

 We developed our tool with the intention of facilitating further analysis, imagination, and innovation to strengthen the field of data ethics education.
 Providing our database and tool as a starting point, we suggest further research questions that draw on the insights and aspirations for the field shared by the scholars above.
 Research questions ripe for investigation include: